My Top 3 Recommendations for Appropriate Books (Part 2)

 Ok, so I know Elves, Hobbits, and Gandalf are not necessarily popular with every single person on earth (even though it should be. lol.), but what would this post be without a little Tolkien.
 I absolutely adore The Lord of the Rings and The Hobbit and the books are sure to be just as amazing!
 I know that there is some controversy when it comes to the book's frequent use of magic, battle violence, and even it's comparison to Harry Potter, but the thing is, The Lord of the Rings was definitely written with "The Good Fight" in mind.
 Tolkien's use of magic and battle scenes depict the victory of good vs. evil, where as many books today are not hesitant to portray evil as the winner.
 Again, I am not at all criticizing those books or their readers.
 I am only giving another alternative for those who wish to have a more appropriate collection of books to read for their sensitive souls, as do I. I do, however, caution readers of a younger age with this book because it is somewhat heavy and very long for those who may not be particularly experienced with extensive reading material.
 Nevertheless, it is a masterpiece in itself.

 Thanks everyone for reading!
 If you would like to see more book recommendations or any type of post in general, let me know in the comments below.
 Make sure to subscribe to our email list to receive updates everytime there is a new post and share this post with your friends and families if you so desire.
-Check below for links to my social media accounts, as well as the links to the books I've mentioned in this blog.
 Again, thank you so much and I hope you have a beautifully blessed day.

 Disclaimer: picture from google